Instructions for Authors

-All manuscripts under review or published with JUAPS are subject to screening using Plagiarism Prevention Software called iThenticate.
+All manuscripts under review or published with JUAPS are subject to screening using Plagiarism plagiarism-prevention software called iThenticate.
 Plagiarism is a serious violation of publication ethics.
 Other violations include duplicate publication, data fabrication and falsification, and improper credit of author contribution.
-Thus, the Plagiarism or Fraudulent or knowingly inaccurate statements constitute unethical behavior are unacceptable and submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
-It is necessary to mention that JUAPS Journal may ignore a duplicated manuscript up to 20%.
+Thus, Plagiarism or Fraudulent or knowingly inaccurate statements constitute unethical behavior are unacceptable, and submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
+It is necessary to mention that JUAPS may ignore the similarity of a manuscript by more than 20%.

 The development of CrossCheck is a service that helps editors to verify the originality of papers.
-CrossCheck is powered by the iThenticate software from iParadigms, known in the academic community as providers of iThenticate.
+CrossCheck is powered by the iThenticate software from iParadigms, known in the academic community as a provider of iThenticate.
 For a searchable list of all journals in the CrossCheck database, please visit: iThenticate

-- The manuscript contains the main sections outlined in Journal’s Guide for Authors.
+- The manuscript contains the main sections outlined in the Journal’s Guide for Authors.

 - Spell-check the manuscript.